deeparocks/impactdaos-xyz/posts/7-giving-thanks.md

 ---
 chapter: 7
-title: Appendix
+title: Giving Thanks
-description: Acknowledgements & Glossary (Web3 and DAO)
+description: Giving thanks to our community
 ---

-# Acknowledgements
+# Giving Thanks 🙌

 The Impact DAOs book is produced by a global team of collaborators on the internet.
 We formed a DAO ([Impact DAO Media](https://twitter.com/impactdaos)) to study DAOs.

 Impact DAO Media is grateful to the following contributors and sponsors.

-# Acknowledgements

 The Impact DAOs book is produced by a global team of collaborators on the internet.
 We formed a DAO ([Impact DAO Media](https://twitter.com/impactdaos)) to study DAOs.